danlil666/danlil666.github.io/docs/_posts/2021-12-12-assignment-9-days-of-our-lives.markdown

 AVR-ISP mkII programmer or [Arduino as programmer](https://danlil666.github.io/2021/11/14/assignment-6-lets-go-ghostbusters.html)

-Cardboard or foamboard as casing (I use foamboard as [spacer between the clock face and the LED layer](https://danlil666.github.io/files/projectf/L_block_x2_foam.dxf), and a [backing that also hold the LEDs](https://danlil666.github.io/files/projectf/L_back_card.dxf).
+Cardboard or foamboard as casing (I use foamboard as [spacer between the clock face and the LED layer](https://danlil666.github.io/files/projectf/L_block_x2_foam.dxf), and a [backing that also holds the LEDs](https://danlil666.github.io/files/projectf/L_back_card.dxf).
 The number of layers required depends on the thickness of the materials.)

 [Firmware](https://danlil666.github.io/files/projectf/wordClock_Chinese.ino)